Problem and Context

 - Academia - national and international schools and colleges through Mapping Parties, Developers’ Meet, etc.

-The 2C Pokhara project is constantly expanding the spatial knowledge of the city and the surrounding areas.
+As of October 2017, the 2C Pokhara project is constantly expanding the spatial knowledge of the city and the surrounding areas.
 At this point the project is at stage where it is trying to seek new partners, publish thematic maps and enhance the attributes of the collected data.

 Our different events have had a total of 469 participants out of which the mapping parties have yielded a rich dataset of free and open map data.
 For the exact numbers, please refer to the charts below: